 Now, measure the oil and flour using a 1:1 ratio of the ingredients.
 Add the oil first and let it get hot on a medium to medium-high heat before adding the flour.
 This helps shorten the time by getting the flour off to a good start.

-Now, stir-stir-stir and don’t stop!
+Now, stir-stir-stir with a roux spoon and don't stop!

 Notice how the roux begins to thicken and slowly darken.
 It will also begin giving off a distinct nutty aroma.
 I can remember as a child how this smell would permeate our home.
 Whether I was playing in my room or walking up the driveway toward the house, I could always tell when a good meal was in the works.
 I find this scent just as enticing as it fills my home when making these same dishes for my family today.